Skip to main content

 readonly optional nsis?: NsisOptions | null

-NSIS installer options.
+NSIS one-click installer options.

 nsisWeb?